Studies show that on a hot summer day the temperature inside your vehicle will rise dramatically within just 10 minutes after you parked.

-But what if you could build your own system to help keeping temperatures lower inside your car?
-This is now possible with the AutoPi IoT platform.
+But what if you could build your own system to help keeping temperatures lower inside your car, like how tesla does it?
+This is now possible, keep on reading to figure out how.

 The flow of the system would be:

-- Temperature is measured using the attached sensor.
-This is picked up by the AutoPi dongle.
+Temperature is measured using the attached sensor.
+This is picked up by the AutoPi TMU device.

-The AutoPi dongle communicates with the vehicle through the built in OBD port.
-To control the windows, the AutoPi dongle uses the CAN bus in the car to communicate with the ECU inside the car.
+The AutoPi TMU device communicates with the vehicle through the built in OBD port.
+To control the windows, the AutoPi TMU device uses the CAN bus in the car to communicate with the ECU inside the car.
 The system will communicate with the temperature sensor using a serial connection.

 We hope this gives you an idea of what you can do with your AutoPi system.
 Is possible to connect a lot of different sensors and subsystems to your AutoPi and use these to build great things for your vehicle.

 Interested in the feature?
 Contact us and we can talk.